nestah/webgis-frontend/README.md

 # WebGIS Application

 A web-based geographic information system (GIS) application that enables visualization, spatial querying, and filtering of geospatial data.
-This application utilizes React and Leaflet for the frontend map visualization, and a PostgreSQL/PostGIS database for backend geospatial data storage and retrieval.
+This application utilizes React and Maplibre for the frontend map visualization, and a PostgreSQL/PostGIS database for backend geospatial data storage and retrieval.

 ## Features